 When & Where

-We specialise in Information Management (IM) and training for Infrastructure Asset Management, Digital Construction and Digital Engineering.
+We specialise in Information Management (IM), Information Governance, Digital Construction and Digital Engineering (BIM) and training for Infrastructure Asset Management and Built Environment clients.